torvalds/linux/Documentation/driver-api/usb/usb.rst

 endpoints, that can reflect two or three packets (for up to 3KBytes every 125 usec) per endpoint.

-With the Linux-USB stack, periodic bandwidth reservations use the transfer intervals and sizes provided by URBs, which can be less than those found in endpoint descriptor.
+With the GNU/Linux-USB stack, periodic bandwidth reservations use the transfer intervals and sizes provided by URBs, which can be less than those found in endpoint descriptor.